cassianoperin/CHIP8_GO/README.md

 5. CHIP8 Hybrid ETI-660 - Emulate the pitch (frequency) of beeps
 6. Migrate Draw functions to use bitwise operations
 7. Migrate ETI-660 opcodes to a new core
-8. Migrate CHIP-8 HIRES opcodes to a new core
-9. Implement automatic detection draw mode (if Draw > 60 use @60hz, otherwise just draw on drawflag)
+8. Implement automatic detection draw mode (if Draw > 60 use @60hz, otherwise just draw on drawflag)
-10. Emulate CHIP-8X
+9. Emulate CHIP-8X
-11. Emulate MEGA-CHIP
+10. Emulate MEGA-CHIP

 ## GUI TODO LIST:
 1. Games Tab: Show image of the games